justinvoelker/trakt-backup/README.md

 This will create a `backup-<your-username>-<timestamp>.tar.gz` archive containing your personal data in JSON format.
 Again it is recommended to configure a cron job to perform backups as described below.

+By default, the timestamp in the filename will be formatted as YYYYMMDD.
+Specifying an optional `-d` or `--date-format` parameter allows for custom formatting of the timestamp.
+For example, to name the created filename with only the year and month, add `-d %Y%m` to the backup command.

 Configure cron jobs
 -------------------